What Is Inherited Family Trauma?

 Family Constellations explores how unresolved trauma within a family system may continue influencing later generations emotionally, relationally, and physically.

 Inherited family trauma does not mean people literally inherit memories or specific experiences.
-Rather, unresolved emotional patterns, survival responses, attachment disruptions, and family dynamics may continue shaping later generations in unconscious ways.
+Rather, families may pass forward emotional patterns, survival responses, relationship dynamics, and unresolved experiences that continue influencing later generations in conscious and unconscious ways.

-Inherited family trauma refers to unresolved emotional and nervous system effects that continue across generations after overwhelming or painful experiences within a family system.
+Inherited family trauma refers to unresolved emotional and nervous system effects that continue across generations following overwhelming or painful experiences within a family system.

 These experiences may include: